-There are two main causes for sudden cardiac arrest: a structural defect like an enlarged heart or an electrical disorder, like Long QT syndrome (LQTS).
-Phyllis was diagnosed with Long QT syndrome following Simon’s death.
-As you would expect, we’ve learned so much about this and other electrical conditions since and want to share that information with you.
+This page is titled Long QT Syndrome because that is how our story began.
+Phyllis (mother) was diagnosed with Long QT syndrome following Simon's death.
+As you would expect, we've learned so much about this and other electrical conditions and want to share that information with you.

 Long QT Syndrome is an electrical heart condition (an arrhythmia).
 This means that the rhythm of the heart gets interrupted and it can lead to sudden cardiac arrest which is fatal about 90% of the time.
 A person experiencing sudden cardiac arrest will drop to the floor and immediately lose consciousness.
 They will stop breathing and have no pulse.
 If this occurs, it is important to keep a cool head and follow the cardiac Chain of Survival to save that person's life.